 Why Handicap Is Needed

-Before even starting about a good golf handicap, it is important to determine if you need a handicap for playing golf.
+Before even starting about a good handicapper, it is important to determine if you need a handicap for playing golf.
 You don’t need a handicap if you play without a club.
 A good rule of thumb is that anyone should be able to hit a ball as far as they can without getting hurt.

 After you have had a grasp of the basics related to golf from reading this far, you cannot decide whether you require a handicap or not.
 There are many factors to consider, including your level of experience, the type of golf you’re playing, and your goals for the game.